Read about the current government restrictions on gov.ie

 - isolate immediately from other staff

-- wear a face mask if one is available
+- wear a face covering if one is available

 - keep a distance of least 2 metres from others

-- phone your GP to arrange a test for coronavirus
+- phone your GP to arrange a test for COVID-19

 Go home as soon as it is safe to do so.
 Self-isolate at home and phone your GP.